Biomedical Research Center

 The Office of the Scientific Director provides scientific, program, and administrative leadership for the Division of Intramural Research; promotes an environment conducive to productive research; and coordinates activities, establishes priorities, and analyzes and evaluates progress.

 Training programs at the NIDA Intramural Research Program are designed to train the next generation of leaders in basic and clinical drug abuse research.
 NIDA provides research training opportunities for high school, undergraduate, postbaccalaureate, graduate, medical, and postdoctoral students.

 Director: Stephen Heishman, Ph.D.

-The Animal Care and Use Program of the Office of the Director is responsible for directing animal care and use at the Intramural Research Program of the National Institute on Drug Abuse, and for providing animal research support services to the various branches of the intramural research program.
+The Animal Care and Use Program of the Office of the Director is responsible for oversight of animal care and use at the Intramural Research Program of the National Institute on Drug Abuse and provides animal research support services to intramural investigators.
 The Program also provides advice, guidance, and consultative services to scientific and administrative staff of the Institute.

 The main goal of the DDRU is to collect, analyze and disseminate the most up-to-date information about the pharmacology and toxicology of newly-emerging designer drugs of abuse, more formally known as new psychoactive substances (NPS).
 NPS include synthetic drugs which mimic the effects of stimulants (e.g., “bath salts”), cannabinoids (e.g., “spice”), hallucinogens (e.g., “NBOMes”) and opioids (e.g., fentanyl analogs).
 These substances are specifically engineered to circumvent drug control laws and are often misused as a means to avoid detection of drug use.